 - Incentivizing shoppers to purchase items with a one-time-use, unique coupon code.

-For instance, the email below is personalized with the user’s recommended products, as well as a unique coupon code.
+For instance, the personalized email below shows the user’s recommended products, as well as a unique coupon code.

 Many quiz builders have built-in integrations with the most popular martech providers.
 Digioh’s quiz builder integrates with hundreds of technology providers, including Salesforce Marketing Cloud, Segment, Iterable, Klaviyo, Omnisend, and many more.
 If you use an in-house solution or need a more complex integration, Digioh can also create custom integrations.